belovedpearl/Currency_Converter/README.md

     * Using an except statement to capture the error fixed it.

-* Error in getting performance history when a number greater then the provided number is given.
+* Error in getting performance history when a number greater than the provided number is given.

-    * Added an if statement to check for number greater then 8.
+    * Added an if statement to check for number greater than 8.

 * System crash when a wrong country identity is provided.
     * Check if the right data is returned before proceeding.

-* Program crash with values leass than zero.
+* Program crash with values less than zero.
     * Check for values less than zero before proceeding.